Bringing Dependents to the United States

 • Health insurance release

-• The student must prove sufficient funding is available to cover the current academic year's expenses.
+• The student must demonstrate sufficient funding to cover the current academic year.

-• The student must prove sufficient funding is available to cover:
+• The student must also demonstrate sufficient funding to cover:

-• $1,000 monthly for living expenses if the student is in an approved optional practical training program.
+• $1,000 per month for living expenses if the student is participating in approved Optional Practical Training

-• Be originals, photocopies, scanned copies or faxed documents printed on bank letterhead and certified with the bank’s stamp or seal; we reserve the right to verify authenticity.
+• Be originals, photocopies, scanned copies, or faxed documents printed on bank letterhead and certified with the bank's stamp or seal; authenticity may be verified

-• Be dated within six months of today’s date.
+• Be dated within six months of the submission date

-• Include a letter in English from a sponsor indicating their willingness to provide financial support if support is being provided by anyone other than the student.
+• Include a letter in English from a sponsor indicating willingness to provide financial support, if applicable

-• A copy of the dependent's passport information page that includes their picture, biographical information and expiration date.
+• A copy of the dependent's passport biographical page showing the photo, personal information, and expiration date

-Drop off or mail the packet for review to:
+Drop off or mail the completed packet for review to:

 Center for International Studies